 Financial Aid Suspension.
 Students on financial aid suspension are ineligible to receive Title IV federal assistance.

-Enrollment Changes prior to the Census Date: A student’s official enrollment status is determined at the end of the 10th class day of each semester (the fifth day for summer session).
-This is the “census date.”
+Enrollment Changes Before the Census Date.
+A student’s official enrollment status is determined on the census date, which is at the end of the 10th class day of each semester (the fifth class day for summer session).
 Previously offered assistance for the term will be reevaluated and either increased, decreased, canceled, or left unchanged based on the student’s status as of the census date.
 An increase in credits after this date cannot reinstate certain types of assistance lost because of inadequate enrollment on the census date.
 New awards calculated after the census dates are based on the student’s actual enrollment status as of the date of the calculation.

-Automatic Withdrawal: Students who have not attended and/or participated in a course they are enrolled in during the first week of the semester will be automatically dropped from that course at the beginning of the second week.
-If you have questions about this matter please contact your instructor.
+Automatic Withdrawal.
+Students who, during the first week of the semester, have not attended or participated in a course in which they are enrolled will be automatically dropped from that course at the beginning of the second week.
+Contact your instructor with any questions.

 Verification Policies and Procedures for Federal Student Aid Applications.
-Enrollment Services is required to verify or validate FAFSA application information if the federal government selects the student during the FAFSA process, Enrollment Services has reason to believe any of the information critical to the calculation of the student’s expected family contribution is inaccurate, or the application information is in conflict with other information.
+The federal government may, during the FAFSA process, select students to verify or validate FAFSA information.
+This process is known as verification.
+Enrollment Services may also select students for verification if they find conflicting or incorrect information that may impact a student’s family contribution.
 Enrollment Services will notify applicants whose applications have been selected for verification.
-The notice will specify what information the applicant must verify, documents and procedures required for verification, period within which the applicant shall provide the required documentation, and consequences of the applicant’s failure to comply within the specified period.
-The period granted to the applicant to complete the required documentation may vary with the complexity of the requirements and the time remaining in the school term for which funding is sought.
-Normally, the student is afforded 30 days from the request date to provide verification documents to Enrollment Services.
+The notice will specify what information the applicant must verify, documents and procedures required for verification, the period within which the applicant will provide the required documentation, and consequences of the applicant’s failure to comply within the specified period.
+The period granted to the applicant to complete the required documentation may vary with the complexity of the requirements and the time remaining in the school term for which the applicant is seeking funding.
+Normally, students are afforded 30 days from the request date to provide verification documents to Enrollment Services.

-The deadline for submission of verification documents is at least 30 days prior to the end of the school term for which the applicant is seeking funding to allow for processing and correction.
-If the applicant fails to provide the required documentation on time, the application becomes invalid and applicant forfeits assistance eligibility from Federal Title IV student aid programs for the program year for which the application was filed.
+To allow for processing and correction, the deadline for submission of verification documents is at least 30 days before the end of the school term for which the applicant is seeking funding.
+If the applicant fails to provide the required documentation on time, the application becomes invalid and the applicant forfeits assistance eligibility from Federal Title IV student aid programs for the program year for which the application was filed.

 Enrollment Services will notify applicants who provide verification documents on time if the documents are accurate and all requirements have been met.
 If the verification documents reveal inaccuracies, Enrollment Services will correct and submit the Student Aid Report/Institutional Student Information Report for reprocessing.
 If the applicant submits incomplete or inadequate verification documents, Enrollment Services will notify the applicant as to how to correct deficiencies.
 Enrollment Services must refer any applicant to the Office of the Inspector General of the United States Department of Education for investigation if a review of an application for Title IV student aid indicates that the applicant may have engaged in fraud or other criminal misconduct in connection with his or her application.
 Examples include, but are not limited to, false claims of independent student status, false claims of citizenship, use of false identities, forgery of signatures or certificates, and false statements of income.